How to Reset a Schlage Deadbolt: BE365, Connect and Encode

 | 6 | Test default codes | Use codes from sticker or manual |

-After the reset, your old codes are gone, and you’re ready to program new ones.
-I’ll cover that in a bit.
+After the reset, your old codes are gone, and you’re ready to program new ones — covered further down.

-- Remove the Battery Cover: Like with the keypad model, use a screwdriver to open the battery compartment on the inside of the lock.
+- Remove the Battery Cover: Slide the battery cover up and off the inside of the lock.

-- Disconnect the Battery: Unclip the 9-volt battery to power down the lock.
+- Disconnect the Batteries: Unclip the battery pack to power down the lock.

 Resetting a Traditional Schlage Deadbolt (Non-Keypad)

-If you’ve got a traditional Schlage deadbolt with no keypad, resetting isn’t about codes—it’s about rekeying the lock.
+If you’ve got a traditional Schlage deadbolt with no keypad, resetting isn’t about codes — it’s about rekeying the lock.
 This is useful if you’ve lost the key or want to change who has access.
-I had to do this when I lent a key to a neighbor and never got it back.
-Here’s how I handled it:

 - Remove the Deadbolt: Use a Phillips screwdriver to remove the screws on the inside of the lock.
 Take off the thumbturn and pull the deadbolt out of the door.

 - Access the Cylinder: The key cylinder is the part where you insert the key.
-You’ll need to remove it from the deadbolt assembly.
-For my Schlage, I had to pry off a cover plate to reveal the screws holding the cylinder.
+Remove it from the deadbolt assembly — on most Schlage models you’ll need to pry off a small cover plate to reveal the screws holding the cylinder.

 - Reinstall the Deadbolt: Once rekeyed, put the cylinder back in, reassemble the deadbolt, and screw it into the door.
-Test the new key to make sure it works smoothly.
+Test the new key several times to make sure it turns smoothly before you rely on it.

 Programming New Codes After a Reset